ReeseWang/ruoxi.wang/diskless-linux-cluster.md

 ## Intro

 A diskless computer is a computer, as the name suggests, without disks.
 Typically it will grab the programs it needs to run over a network instead of a dedicated storage device.
-A diskless cluster consists of multiple diskless computers, often share the same hardware configuration, and a "disked" server computer who provide data needed by diskless ones over a network.
+A diskless cluster consists of multiple diskless computers, often share the same hardware configuration, and a "disked" server computer that provides data needed by diskless ones over a network.

 In this guide, we are going to set up a diskless cluster where all computers have x86-64 architecture and run Arch Linux.
 All client computers share the same root file system but each client has its own version of `/etc` directory so that they can have different configurations: one can run in headless mode while another boots into a desktop environment, for example.